In a Nutshell:

 The big feature to talk about here is the body stretch.
 While Osaki doesn’t have the best body stretch in the industry, it’s pretty good and has definite therapeutic value.

 The body stretch here is somewhat weaker than on other Osaki models but is still good enough to provide genuine therapeutic value, which is excellent.
-If your favorite part about a trip to your local chiropractor’s office is the “adjustment,” then this will probably wind up being your favorite aspect of the design.
+If your favorite part about a trip to your local chiropractor’s office is the “adjustment,” this will probably be your favorite design aspect.

-In addition to that, you’ll find five levels of speed and five levels of intensity adjustment, plus spot and partial modes.
+In addition, you’ll find five levels of speed and intensity adjustment, plus spot and partial modes.

 That’s huge.
-It gives you a simply tremendous number of massage options to play with.
-Again though, the limiting factors are the poor design of the remote—which makes some of these features annoyingly difficult to access—and the fact that the track isn’t designed to allow Z-Axis movement.
+It gives you a tremendous number of massage options to play with.
+Again, though, the limiting factors are the poor design of the remote—which makes some of these features annoyingly difficult to access—and the fact that the track isn’t designed to allow Z-axis movement.

 Zero-G Seating Is Included